-Narrative research (Sprockler) among over a hundred professionals in Dutch development cooperation
+- narrative research (Sprockler) among over a hundred professionals in international development

-An inspiring vision for the desired future of Dutch development cooperation, including an elaboration on what is necessary to realise that future.
+- an inspiring vision for the desired future of Dutch development cooperation, including an elaboration on the strategy development needed to realise that future.

 For the workshops, we opted for a cross-section of players in Dutch development cooperation.
-With a diverse group of about 35 stakeholders, we identified relevant trends and large uncertainties that are crucial for the future of Dutch development cooperation.
-Based on these trends and uncertainties, we collectively outlined four plausible scenarios for the future.
+With a diverse group of about 35 stakeholders, we identified relevant trends and large uncertainties that are crucial for the future of international development.
+Based on these trends and uncertainties, we facilitated the collective outline of four plausible scenarios for the future.
 What implications do these future variants have for the different types of organisations in the sector?
 What challenges do they lead to, and what opportunities do they offer?

 The future we want

 Next to the potential future scenarios, transformative scenario planning can also be used to outline the desired future (‘the future we want’), including the strategy development and joint actions required to get there.
 During the last workshop, we, therefore, developed an inspiring vision of the desired future: a regenerative society that cares for social needs and respects the capacity of the planet.
 To realise this desired future, concrete strategies, roles, financing models and competences are required.
 These are described in detail in the (online) final report.

 “The future exploration trajectory was one of most influential activities during the review period, as it had an effect on a large array of stakeholders”

 From the Mid-term Review Report of The Spindle, the innovation platform of The Spindle.

 - Flip through the online report ‘Adapt, Counteract or Transform’.